ayooshkathuria/breast-tumour-maligancy-classification/README.md

 linked with a better representation of data as input
 * Pruning of network weights based on their statistical significance.
 * More analysis of the results including reporting recall, precision, and sensitivity analysis
-* Optimising the Neural Network for performance across test datasets of various sizes, and n-fold cross validation.
+* Optimising the Neural Network for performance across test datasets of various sizes.